 When to visit Honfleur

 Honfleur is especially lovely in the spring and summer months.
-Your best chances of nice weather are definitely July – early September.
-You can of course visit during the fall and winter but it can get quite cold!
+Your best chances of nice weather are definitely from July to early September.
+You can of course visit during the fall and winter but it can get quite cold and windy.

 How long is needed to visit Honfleur